An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

 The EAGLE model is a smoothed-particle hydrodynamical simulation that incorporates processes such as accretion, radiative cooling, photo-ionisation heating, star formation, stellar mass loss, stellar feedback, mergers and feedback from black holes.
 The full description of the simulation as a whole can be found in \cite{2015schaye} and the calibration strategy is described in \cite{2015crain}.
 The most recent post-processing analysis of the model galaxies in EAGLE includes dust reprocessing using the {\sc skirt} radiative transfer code \citep{2011baes,2015camps&baes}.
 This yields predicted SEDs of model galaxies covering the rest-frame UV-to-radio wavelengths \citep[e.g.][]{2018camps,2019mcalpine}, and is calibrated against far-infrared observations from the \emph{Herschel} Reference Survey \citep{2010boselli}.
 Our primary goal here is to run {\sc magphys} on the model photometry of EAGLE galaxies and so test whether the uncertainties on the derived quantities from {\sc magphys} encompass the known physical properties of the model galaxies.
 This will provide us with a threshold that we can use to test the significance of any trends we observe in our real data in $\S$~\ref{analysis}.
 We stress that {\sc magphys} makes very different assumptions about the star-formation histories and dust properties of galaxies than are assumed in EAGLE and {\sc skirt} and so this should provide a fair test of the robustness of the derived parameters from {\sc magphys} for galaxies with complex star-formation histories and mixes of dust and stars.

 To select a sample of galaxies from the EAGLE model we use the largest volume in the simulation set -- Ref-L0100N1504, which is a 100\,cMpc on-a-side periodic box (total volume 10$^6$\,cMpc$^3$).
-However, we note that the volume of even the largest published EAGLE simulation is too small to include significant numbers of high-redshift galaxies with star-formation rates (or predicted 870-$\mu$m flux densities) comparable to those seen in AS2UDS \citep{2019mcalpine}.
-As a result, to match the observations as closely as possible, but also provide a statistical sample for our comparison, we select all 9,431 galaxies from EAGLE with SFR\,>\,10\,M$_\odot$\,yr$^{-1}$ and $z>$\,0.25, but also isolate the 100 most strongly star-forming galaxies in the redshift range $z$\,$=$\,1.8--3.4 (the 16--84th percentile redshift range of our survey).
-To be consistent with the observations, for each model galaxy we extract the predicted photometry in the same photometric bands as our observations and run {\sc magphys} to predict the physical properties.
+However, we note that the volume of even the largest published EAGLE simulation contains only a modest number of high-redshift galaxies with star-formation rates (or predicted 870-$\mu$m flux densities) comparable to those seen in AS2UDS \citep{2019mcalpine}.
+As a result, to match the observations as closely as possible, but also provide a statistical sample for our comparison, we select all 9,431 galaxies from EAGLE with SFR\,>\,10\,M$_\odot$\,yr$^{-1}$ and $z>$\,0.25, but also isolate the 100 most strongly star-forming galaxies in the redshift range $z$\,$=$\,1.8--3.4 (the 16--84$^{\rm th}$ percentile redshift range of our survey).
+To be consistent with the observations, for each model galaxy we extract the predicted photometry in the same photometric bands as our observations and run {\sc magphys} to predict their physical properties.